gianriyanto/Automated-Data-Pipeline/README.md

-Automated Data Pipeline.
+## Directed Acylic Graph

-A data pipeline framework using Python and Apache Airflow to automate laborious multi-step process.
+A data pipeline framework using Python and Apache Airflow to automate and orchestrate multi-step process.
-Implemented Directed Acyclic Graphs to schedule and monitor workflows and data processes.
+Implemented Directed Acyclic Graphs to schedule and monitor workflows and data processes using Airflow.